Our nutrition strategy focuses on better products, better diets and better lives.

 A long heritage of quality products

 We have a long heritage in contributing positively to people’s diets.
-Our brands like Knorr, and Lipton have been offering wholesome and great-tasting products for over 100 years.
-At Hindustan Unilever Limited, our nutrition policy is aligned with global nutrition policywhich is embedded into our business and R&D strategy.
-Nutrition policy (PDF | 131KB)
+Our brands such as Knorr and Lipton have offered wholesome and great-tasting products for over 100 years.

 Our nutrition strategy encompasses: